dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2579: Economic contributions by businesses are significant.
+### T2579: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|